laws-africa/openbylaws-microsite/README.md

-# openbylaws.org.za
+# openbylaws.org.za microsites

 [![Build Status](https://travis-ci.com/laws-africa/openbylaws.org.za.svg?branch=master)](http://travis-ci.com/laws-africa/openbylaws.org.za)

+This repo is for the openbylaws.org.za microsites, based on Jekyll.
+It builds the standalone microsites for some municipalities.

+It is a fork of the [openbylaws.org.za repo](https://github.com/laws-africa/openbylaws.org.za) with minor customisations to make it single-municipality specific.

-This repo is the openbylaws.org.za website, based on Jekyll.
-There are two major steps to building this website:
+There are three major steps to building this website:

-1. `bin/update.py` is a Python script which pulls by-law information from Laws.Africa and sets up the appropriate Jekyll site structure.
+1. `bin/place.py` is a Python script to update the configuration and content to be for a particular municipality.
 2. `jekyll build` builds the website as a regular Jekyll website.

-In production, these two steps are performed by Travis-CI, and the resulting site is force pushed to the `gh-pages` branch as a static website.
+In production, these steps are performed by Travis-CI, and the resulting site is force pushed to the `gh-pages` branch as a static website.

 ## But where is the content?